 Additionally, our members have judged essay contests for military children and served as Girl Scout troop leaders.

-We are committed to volunteering in our community and providing meaningful volunteer opportunities that serve veterans, servicemembers and their families.
-Our members volunteered for National Days of Service for projects like hosting a September 11th remembrance event, stuffing duffel bags for homeless veterans, and joining in efforts to make a million meal packs for the area’s underprivileged seniors.
+We are committed to volunteering in our community and providing meaningful volunteer opportunities that serve veterans, servicemembers, and their families.
+Our members volunteer for National Days of Service for projects like hosting September 11th remembrance events, stuffing duffel bags for homeless veterans, and joining in efforts to make a million meal packs for the area’s underprivileged seniors.
 We have also volunteered to help greet Honor Flights coming into DC and have participated in suicide prevention education and awareness.